TEAM & PURPOSE

 tHE FAMILY TRADE

 There are three things it is fair to say about Hei Tiki Creatives.
-The first, is that we are a family business.
-The second is that our core management and vision is provided by women.
+The first, is that we are a family oriented business.
+The second is that our core management and vision is guided by women.
 The third is that education is the family trade and we are happy to be consciously applying our efforts as creators in this field.

 Company co-founder RJ and I are sisters and while RJ loves haka and singing and I love making media and music, actually we come from a family of teachers.
 Our grandmother Rangi Koopu attended Queen Victoria School in the 1930’s before training to be a teacher.
 She went on to spend the next five decades in teaching and six of her children including our mother Kiri, also became educators.
 While we might have sworn off teaching after our exposure as youth to the hard work involved, it seems that the need to educate couldn’t be overcome.
 And here we are today.